Claude Edward Elkins Jr Timeline: A Life Explored Through

 What should I not assume from a Jr suffix?

-You should not assume the suffix proves every family relationship by itself.
+You shouldn’t assume the suffix proves every family relationship by itself.
 Jr often suggests a father-son naming pattern, but records still need confirmation through dates, locations, and named relatives before you treat the match as certain.